 When I was around 20 years old I was, like many young men, interested in cars and dreaming of owning one.
 At that time I drove the family car: a humble Austin Mini Metro.
-As someone who was conscientious about the impact on our environment I found myself looking at the fuel consumption of cars to see which one was the most fuel economic.
+As someone who was conscientious about the impact on our environment, I found myself looking at the fuel consumption of cars to see which one was the most fuel economic.

 From memory: I found that our Mini Metro had the lowest fuel consumption (4.6-4.8 liter/100 km) of them all, then came the medium cars with 5-6 liter/100 km, then the bigger ones with 7-8-9 liter/100 km.
-At the tail the older cars with 10 or more liter/100 km.
+At the tail end, the older cars with 10 or more liter/100 km.
 I remember that most older cars of that time had 13 or more liter/100 km.

 Forward thirty years, out of curiosity I looked into it again and came to the conclusion that not much changed during that time.
-The only thing that really changed is that the clunkers at the tail end weren’t there anymore.
-But generally the modern cars had about the same fuel consumption as the cars in the beginning of the 1980s.
+The only thing that really changed is that the clunkers at the tail end weren’t there anymore, but generally the modern cars had about the same fuel consumption as the cars in the beginning of the 1980s.
 Even the fuel consumption of the engine of a Toyota Prius of today (when driven solely on fuel) was in the same range as the fuel consumption of that of the Mini Metro in the 1980s…

-At that time it came as a complete surprise.
+It came as a complete surprise.
 The car manufacturers pride themselves that they are building more energy efficient engines now, but in these three decades there wasn’t much of the difference in fuel consumption of cars.
 Aren’t these modern engines more efficient than the old ones?
 Yes, they are.
 But the saving done by the more efficient engine was eaten up by more speed, safety and comfort.
 The 1980s Mini Metro was just a basic car with not much luxury.
 No electronics, a basic dashboard and it could barely drive 120 km/h (that was not a comfy thing to do though).
 Compare this to the modern cars with standard climate control and other options that add to the weight of the car or need extra energy from that engine.
 The engines now are much more efficient than those of thirty years ago, but they have to carry more weight, feed much more options and drive faster than the older cars.
 Saving would be if we put a modern engine in a Mini Metro and use the power of that engine solely to drive (if that were possible or even desirable, much of that extra weight is safety related).
 Or use a modern car at a lower speed, but that would not be safe in todays traffic.

 This made me think of the Oxfam happening against increasing food and energy prices for the poor at the G7 meeting.
 This was one of their statements (translated from Dutch):